urban-sustainability-lab-zurich/stance-llm/README.md

 We generally believe that the hype around LLMs for many NLP tasks is overblown (for many reasons).

-However, the NLP task of zero-shot classifying the stance of an entity toward a statement is incredibly general and hard to satisfyingly solve with current tools.
+However, the NLP task of zero-shot classifying the stance of an entity toward any sort of statement is incredibly general and hard to satisfyingly solve with current tools.
 For this general, hard task, the use of LLMs, as task-unspecific, general models seemed to have a use case to us.

 ## Installation